I propose that we view the horror film as the contemporary Vanitas.

 I have chosen the 1995 film, Seven, directed by David Fincher as the perfect horror film to compare to Vanitas Paintings.
 I have pulled stills, parts of scenes and sound clips from Seven and compared them to Vanitas paintings pulled from the internet.

 My analyses is divided into five chapters.
-For this proposal, I have gone ahead and made a video for Chapter 2: Temporality/Mortality and a group of stills for Chapter 3: Flesh in order to illustrate my intentions in making this Triple Canopy piece and give you an idea of the intended aesthetic.
+For this proposal, I have gone ahead and made a video for Chapter 2: Temporality/Mortality and a group of stills for Chapter 3: Flesh in order to illustrate my intentions and give you an idea of the intended aesthetic.
 I am crafting my submission in this way specifically because I do not feel as if my past art work can compare easily to this proposal and I want you to be able to see my intentions and abilities.

 CHAPTERS for HORROR as VANITAS